 Project SEED for High School Students

-The Cincinnati Section participates in the Project SEED Program, an ACS sponsored program that places economically disadvantaged high school students in academic, industrial, and governmental research laboratories for eight-to-ten weeks during the summer.
+The Cincinnati Section participates in the Project SEED Program, an ACS sponsored program that places economically disadvantaged high school students at UC for eight weeks during the summer.

-The program builds on its success from the past four summers, during which students from Aiken, Hamilton, Jacobs, Purcell Marian, Winton Woods, and Withrow International high schools worked with University of Cincinnati and Xavier University chemistry faculty.
-This coming summer will involve as many as four students who each will receive a generous stipend while working for 8-10 weeks in local research laboratories under the direct supervision of a mentor.
+This coming summer we plan to invite four students who each will receive a generous stipend while working for eight weeks in local research laboratories under the direct supervision of a mentor.